-The overarching goal of our 2025 Strategy 'Advancing Regulation' (published in July 2021) is 'To maintain the public's confidence in the engineering profession through wider promotion of the Engineering Council's regulatory work, its leadership role within the engineering community and a greater, more diverse and engaged registrant population'.
-This Strategy informs and structures our subsequent strategic outcomes, against which this Annual Review reports our key achievements during 2022.
+Our current 2025 Strategy: Advancing Regulation, informs and structures our strategic outcomes, against which this Annual Review reports.
+As we reach the halfway stage of our current strategic cycle, we will reflect on our key achievements during 2023 in support of the EngC's overriding goal to 'maintain the public's confidence in the engineering profession through wider promotion of the Engineering Council's regulatory work, its leadership role within the engineering community and a greater, more diverse and engaged registrant population'.